What is information governance?

 Senior information risk owner

-Our Director of Finance, Paul Traynor, is our board-level senior information risk owner.
+Our deputy chief executive, Stephen Posey, is our board-level senior information risk owner.